 When I started my business back in 2003 I didn’t know a whole lot about sales.
 I was a lonely entrepreneur trying to get people to buy a product that I genuinely believed in.
 It took me a LONG time to get my first sale.
 Companies didn’t know me so when I started with a cold-call they would naturally be on guard for what I was “selling” them.
 I would have to meet them a few times and then finally ask for the order.

 People ask how I make money through the internet.
 My biggest assets are cheap.
 Nothing to write home about.
 A simple blog that gets on average a 100 or so hits a day.
-But this blog alone has generated me tens of thousands of dollars of business in the last few months.
-Not that it was an “overnight success”, I’ve been doing it for over a year.
+But this blog alone has generated me tens of thousands of dollars of business.
+Not that it was an “overnight success”, I’ve been doing it for a few years.
 My first blog, http://www.txtfo.blogspot.com/, started in 2005 but as I didn’t make money overnight I gave up pretty quickly on it.

 This blog got puny traffic for so long but I stuck with it, till finally a year down the line it started to pay back.
 Everyone of my blog posts and every one of my 100 plus videos is like having a cup of tea with someone.
 The traffic numbers are not as important as having a good cup of tea with random strangers and even friends.